Theo Brunner: Back to the beach with Nick Lucena

 After leaving Generali Haching in late 2012, Brunner signed up with partner David McKienzie, a US National Team player, for National Volleyball League's Texas Championships in Dallas, Texas.
 The partnership lasted just for this tournament.

 2013 also marked the rebirth of the Association of Volleyball Professionals tour, which Brunner partnered with Nick Lucena to compete in.
 The duo proved fruitful as they achieved top-five finishes in all but one of the seven tournaments they entered.
 The Brunner/Lucena duo also produced Brunner's first professional tournament win in the 2013 AVP Championships at Huntington Beach on October 20, 2013.
 He was named the AVP Men’s Best Blocker at the conclusion of the 2013 season.

 In addition to the NVL and AVP tour dates, Brunner participated in three NORCECA Beach Volleyball Circuit with Lucena, winning once as well as two 2013 FIVB Beach Volleyball World Tour dates with Todd Rogers and Casey Jennings.

 Todd Rogers era

 In 2014, Brunner and fellow UC Santa Barbara alum Todd Rogers paired up on a more permanent basis after having played together in 2013.
 Brunner played all but one tournament with him (playing with John Mayer in the 2014 FIVB Beach Volleyball World Tour São Paulo Grand Slam).
 He finished all but five matches with Rogers in fifth place or better.

+Chaim Schalk and Trevor Crabb

+In 2023, Brunner, who was named AVP's Blocker of the Year, teamed up with Trevor Crabb after ending his partnership with Chaim Schalk, who paired up with Tri Bourne, who was Trevor Crabb's former partner.

+In 2024, Brunner-Crabb team won the AVP Manhattan Beach Open, defeating 2024 Olympians Andrew Benesh and Miles Partain.
+This was Brunner's first Manhattan Beach Open victory.